 What are they in it for?

-According to an article from The Sun, money is the fourth factor in desiring a YouTube career, following creativity, fame, and an outlet for self expression.
+According to an article from The Sun, money is the fourth factor in desiring a YouTube career, following creativity, fame, and an outlet for self-expression.
 On a platform like YouTube, you can post anything at all, so long as it follows the site’s Community Guidelines.
 Jenna Marbles makes videos titled ‘Bleaching My Eyebrows’ and ‘Treating My Dogs Like Babies For a Day’ and has over 18 million subscribers.
 I happen to be one of them.
 Other YouTube stars get hundreds of thousands of views by posting a mukbang, a video trend originating in South Korea where a host simply films themselves eating a meal.
 The possibilities are endless, and one of the most enticing parts of a successful career on YouTube is the deceiving perception of attainability.
 These internet celebrities, with millions of subscribers, did not need a degree, nor a 4.0 GPA, nor money in the bank, nor popularity at school to reach success on this particular platform.
 As long as you have a camera, you can get views.
 Right?

-How can you gain a following?
+How do you gain a following?

 How can you earn a living?

 Maybe it’s obvious that major success is not guaranteed.
-But what about maintaining a comfortable income while making videos that require creativity and self expression?
+But what about maintaining a comfortable income while making videos that require creativity and self-expression?
 There are still some limitations.
 YouTube has received a lot of backlash in recent years from creators regarding their new monetization policies.
 Many large scale creators such as Philip DeFranco, h3h3Productions, RawBeautyKristi, James Charles, vlogbrothers, David Dobrik, along with many more smaller creators, have come forward about the demonetization of their videos, as well as their confusion about why it was happening.

 Videos are listed as monetized or demonetized based on ad-friendliness through a mysterious computer algorithm, sometimes before the video is even finished uploading.
 This automated demonetization created so much of an uproar that it became known as the “Adpocalypse” among creators and loyal viewers.
 Creators who had been consistently earning a paycheck on YouTube suddenly lost more than half of their income during the spring of 2017.
 To combat demonetization, content creators must request a manual review, and sometimes don’t get monetized until they’ve already received hundreds of thousands of ad-less views.
 While it remains unclear what exactly results in demonetization, many creators have attempted to clean up their video titles and thumbnails, along with refraining from using explicit or sensitive language.
 In other words, some creators are having to choose between posting what they want to post, and posting what will give them advertisements and views.

 This issue has improved for large creators since last spring, but new policies have been put in place since that have a huge impact on small creators.
 To make money through Google Adsense, a creator on YouTube must first be eligible for the Partner Program.
-Previously, channels needed a cumulative 10,000 views to become a partner, and start earning ad revenue.
+Previously, channels needed a cumulative 10,000 views to become a partner and start earning ad revenue.
 In January of 2018, a new policy was released that requires a minimum of 1,000 subscribers and 4,000 hours of watch time in the past 12 months to become eligible for monetization.
 In the company’s defense, their executives claim that this new policy change mostly affects creators who were previously making less than $100 per year.